-Kindergarten Extension is a unique program offered to GVA Kindergartners.
+Kindergarten Extension is a unique and free program offered to GVA Kindergartners to help ensure that they develop the learning systems to be successful in school.
 It is either an extension at the end of the day for morning kindergartners or prior to the day for afternoon kindergartners.
 The program offers GVS (Great Valley Smart) type activities that will help to make our kindergartners better learners in the classroom.
 This program starts in September each year.
+For more details, please see your kindergarten teacher.